renswilderom/renswilderom.github.io/python/_posts/2021-11-21-Topic models wine reviews.md

 * Topic #4: flavors aromas cabernet blend palate fruit finish cherry red sauvignon nose black merlot syrah berry pepper plum shows wine notes spice dried herbal blackberry franc spicy earthy cranberry tart light

 These topics appear to be pretty similar, which is not so surprising.
-Yet, topic #0 appears to relate more to an acidity/citrusy range of flavors (associated with white wines), whereas topic #2 covers more a spice/pepper range of flavors (associated with red wines).
+Yet, topic #0 appears to relate more to a citrusy range of flavors (associated with white wines), whereas topic #2 covers more a spicy range of flavors (associated with red wines).

 ### 3. Retrieve information from the model (transform topic models' output to time series data)

 ```python
 # create a doc-topic matrix
 path = 'C:/Users/User/Desktop' # Change this path to a preferred location on your computer
 os.chdir(path)